orbcode/orbuculum/README.md

      be in use for this to make sense.
 If you call the GenericsConfigureTracing routine above with the ITM Channel set to 0 then the TPIU will be bypassed.

+ `-I [Interval]`: Set integration and display interval in milliseconds (defaults to 1000 mS)

  `-l`: Aggregate per line rather than per function

- `-m [MaxHistory]`: Number of intervals to record in history file

  `-n`: Enforce sync requirement for ITM (i.e. ITM needs to issue syncs)